Christmas Around The Regions - 2016

 Every Year in Right of Place Second Chance we host a wonderful day for some of our service users and every year without fail we are unfortunately oversubscribed.
 To many Christmas is a wonderful time full of cheer, merriment and time spent with loved ones and to some its a time of loneliness, isolation and can be difficult.

 So this year we decided to make our Christmas day extend to something even bigger and better every year.
 So much so that we had some Survivors again asking us how does it keep on getting better and better and better every year.
-Well the answer is simple - it's because of them, our wonderful volunteers and our dedicated staff who strive to work together to create a bit of magic at Christmas, just like every other day of the year!
+Well the answer is simple - it's because of them, our wonderful volunteers and our dedicated staff who strive to work together to create a bit of magic at Christmas!

 Before we even begin to explain how Christmas was celebrated across the regions, I think its important to note those that gave their time freely this Christmas period and I can begin with;